DAddYE/do/README.md

 $ doit configure:mysql
 ```

-**NOTE** that like rake tasks you are be able to add prerequisites to
+**NOTE** like rake tasks you are be able to add prerequisites to
-any task, in this case:
+any task, ex:

 ```rb
 task :mysql => :yum do; ...; end